 Trained by the renowned doula Debra Pascali-Bonaro and certified (since 2012) by DONA International, I am also preferred by HypnoBirthing of Connecticut.

-The two very different births of my two children: the first, “naturally induced” and the second not, inspired me to become a doula following my career in arts administration and publishing.
+The two very different births of my two children inspired me to become a birth doula following my twenty plus year career in arts administration and publishing.

 My births taught me to trust my instincts and my body.
 My body (and baby) knew when and how to birth; I just had to trust myself and go with it.